 Applying and Interviewing

 A cover letter introduces you to a potential employer.
 Use the position description to make specific connections between your skills and experience and what the organization is looking for in a candidate.
-The cover letter should be concise and well-written—if a potential employer reads your cover letter and is intrigued, they will then read your resume.
-Your cover letter should not repeat your resume verbatim, but enhance it.
+The cover letter should be concise and well-written - if a potential employer reads your cover letter and is intrigued, they will read your resume.
+Your cover letter should not repeat your resume verbatim but enhance it.
 Together the cover letter and resume can help land you an interview.
 Review our guide on cover letters for more information on how to construct one.